 “Carothers’ breakthrough came when he realized the water produced by the reaction was dropping back into the mixture and getting in the way of more polymers forming,” notes the PBS website.
 “He adjusted his equipment so that the water was distilled and removed from the system.
 It worked!”

-DuPont will name the petroleum product nylon – although chemists call it Nylon 6 because the adipic acid and hexamethylene diamine each contain six carbon atoms per molecule.
+DuPont named the petroleum product nylon – although chemists called it Nylon 6 because the adipic acid and hexamethylene diamine each contain six carbon atoms per molecule.

 Replacing Hog Bristles

 The first commercial use of this revolutionary petroleum product was for toothbrushes.

 On February 24, 1938, the Weco Products Company of Chicago, Illinois, began selling its new “Dr. West’s Miracle-Tuft” – the earliest toothbrush to use synthetic DuPont nylon bristles.